10 Tips for Taking the Cardiovascular Medicine Board Exam

 - Read over the initial certification and MOC exam blueprints.
 Make sure you understand the exam format and take any tutorials that are offered.

 - Just to re-emphasize, don’t forget to prepare for the ECG, echo, and angiogram coding portion of the initial certification exam.
 Feeling rusty?
-Our cardiology board review products include comprehensive lectures and ECG practice coding questions.
+Our cardiology products include comprehensive lectures.

 - Even the MOC exam will include some questions that require interpretation of pictorial material including ECGs, intracardiac electrograms, hemodynamic recordings, chest radiographs, photomicrographs, and imaging studies such as coronary angiograms, echocardiograms, ventriculograms, myocardial perfusion images, computed tomographs, magnetic resonance images, and intravascular ultrasound images.